kevanoullio/portfolio-manager/DESIGN.md

   - `schema.sql`: SQL script defining the table structures and relationships for the database.
 - `authentication/`: Contains modules related to user authentication.
   - `account.py`: Handles the login functionality and user authentication.
-- `data_extraction/`: Contains modules for extracting data from email folders.
+- `import/`: Contains modules for extracting data from email folders.
-  - `extract.py`: Implements functions to extract data from emails using the specified libraries.
+  - `import.py`: Implements functions to import data from emails using the specified libraries.
 - `automation/`: Handles automation tasks related to email extraction, data cleaning, and database updates.
   - `automate.py`: Contains functions and scripts for automating the processes.
 - `data_analysis/`: Includes modules for performing data analysis.